 Set up a no code synthetic monitor

 Let’s set up a step monitor, which requires no coding.
-These steps are for a very common user flow: logging in with your email address and password to New Relic One at https://login.newrelic.com/login.
-You can follow the written steps, which combine the steps from these two short Nerd Bytes videos.
-You will need a New Relic One account to follow along.
+These steps are for a very common user flow: logging in with your email address and password to New Relic at https://login.newrelic.com/login.
+You can follow the written steps, which combine the steps from these two short videos: testing complex workflows with no code and securing sensitive information with synthetics.
+You'll need a New Relic account to follow along.

 Set up your secure credentials

-1. Sign in to your New Relic One account.
+1. Sign in to your New Relic account.
 From the top level Explorer menu, select Synthetics.

 2. Navigate to Secure credentials in the menu found underneath the search bar.